fieldsend/multiobjective_comparison_operators/README.md

 # multiobjective_comparison_operators
-A suite of small matlab functions covering some common multi-objective comparison operators, namely:
+A suite of small matlab functions covering some common multi-objective comparison operators, aligning to COMM510 workshop 1, plus a few more.
+Namely:

 * Checking if one objective vector dominates another
 * Checking if one objective vector weakly-dominates another